naathcs/survey-form/README.md

 ## Overview

-There will be four pages total.<br />
+There will be five pages total.<br />
 The first page will have required and optional fields.
 These fields are information from the person filling out the form.
 The Second page will page a field for the subject and one for the memory or memories about the tribute.
 Also there will be a button to add pictures to the form, and a description to each picture.
 The third page will have a review of all the information added and buttons to edit in case the user decides to change anything in the form.
 Once the form is complete and reviewed, there will be a submit button, when the user clicks the button a page with a small message thanking the person for filling it out and that soon those memories will be added to the tribute website.